Qiskit/documentation/README.md

 Use this process when we want to publish new API docs, such as when we release a new version of a package like Qiskit SDK.

+The process depends on which type of release you are generating:

+* TODO: explain key terms like "latest"

+All release types start with the following steps:

-1. In Git, check out the main branch and pull any updates.
+1. In Git, check out the main branch of `Qiskit/documentation` and pull any updates.
 Then, create a new Git branch.
-2. Determine which documentation you want to generate (e.g. `qiskit` or `qiskit-ibm-runtime`) and its full version, e.g. `v0.45.2`.
+2. Determine which documentation you want to generate (e.g. `qiskit` or `qiskit-ibm-runtime`) and its full version, e.g. `0.45.2` or `1.2.0rc1`.
 3. Download a CI artifact with the project's documentation.
 To find this:
    1. Find the relevant GitHub Actions workflow for the project:
       - Qiskit SDK: https://github.com/Qiskit/qiskit/actions/workflows/docs_deploy.yml